pauloabelha/svae/README.md

+Forked from mattjj/svae by pauloabelha

+The purpose of this forking is to maintain a version that I can easily run while also documenting the steps required to make it run from scratch.

+README before I forked:

 Code for [Composing graphical models with neural networks for structured representations and fast inference](http://arxiv.org/abs/1603.06277), a.k.a. structured variational autoencoders.

 **NOTE:** This code isn't yet compatible with a recent rewrite of autograd.
 To